dozz12/TehLazer/README.md

-This Tool Is Made By AbsurdSEC Written in Python.
-This Tool Is Used For Fighting an Oppression.
+This Tool Is Made By AbsurdSEC Written in Python and This Tool Is Used For Fighting an Oppression.